niba17/niba17/README.md

 ---

-- Contributing to both frontend and backend development for building applications.
+- Contributing to both frontend and backend development for building application.

 - Scour the depths of the internet to uncover hidden data and insights to fortify and enhance information.

-- Dedicated to delivering exceptional software solutions, crushing deadlines, and dominating in cross-functional team collaborations.
+- Dedicated to delivering exceptional software solutions, crushing deadlines, and dominating in cross-functional team collaboration.

 ---